bufbuild/protovalidate/README.md

 ### Import protovalidate

-To define constraints within your Protobuf messages, import `buf/validate/validate.proto` into your `.proto` files:
+To define rules within your Protobuf messages, import `buf/validate/validate.proto` into your `.proto` files:

 ```protobuf